tanujkumar2405/Paranormal-Frame/blog/blog-data/environmental-noise-and-paranormal-perception.md

 # References

 This article draws upon established principles of acoustics, environmental science, building engineering, audio recording practices, and evidence-based investigative methodology.
-Readers are encouraged to explore peer-reviewed research in architectural acoustics, psychoacoustics, and environmental noise analysis for further study.
+Readers are encouraged to explore peer-reviewed research in architectural acoustics, psychoacoustics, and environmental noise analysis for further study

 ---